Bristol Garden Club

 The purposes for which the corporation is organized are exclusively educational and charitable and include promotion of knowledge about gardening and flower arranging, protection of the environment and encouragement of civic planting as well as charitable activities that further these objectives.

 Section 1: The club shall be limited to 49 active members and 20 associate members.
 In addition, past presidents may be invited to become honorary members from time to time by the Executive Board.
-Membership in the club shall be limited to residents of Bristol, although residents of Warren may also apply for membership in the club as long as no club exists in that town.
+Membership is open to all.

 Section 2: Qualification for active membership shall be the willingness to share in the activities of the club and to attend at least five of the ten regularly scheduled meetings and/or participate in additional service to the club.
 Every active member must hostess or host at least once every two years.
 An active member who finds that she or he will be unable to attend club meetings for a prolonged period of time may apply to the Executive Board, in writing, for a special leave of absence not to exceed six months.
 The Executive Board may extend a “sustaining active” membership to an active member, in good standing for two years, who becomes employed full time or at such times as makes regular attendance impossible.
 A member in this category should be able to attend two regularly scheduled meetings, serve as hostess or host as required of active members, pay the same dues as associate members, and agree to do two or more service projects selected from a list suggested by the board.